thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 quantified errors at 0.5%, 1.0%, 3.0%, 5.0%, 7.0%, and 9.0% strain in the TM
 phantom and numerical simulation images.
 Tracking kernel size used was 41 points (0.8 mm) in the axial direction and 9 points (1.1 mm) in the lateral direction.
+Error bars denote two standard errors of the error measures corrected for repeated measure means [Cousineau2005]_.

 .. figure:: images/metric_plot_bottom_two.png
   :align: center
   :width: 10cm
   :height: 8.7cm

-  Motion tracking quality (SNRe) versus applied strain for a) uniform phantom and b) uniform simulation.
+  |metric_plot_uniform|.
+Motion tracking quality (SNRe) versus applied strain for a) uniform phantom and b)
+  uniform simulation.

+In |metric_plot_uniform| we see that, especially for high strains, the Bayesian regularization outperforms median filtering or no regularization.
+The same bandpass type pattern [Varghese1997]_ is seen for both the phantom and simulation.
+With regularization, the simulation performs better at the highest strain, 9.0%.
+This may be explained by the deformation model used in the
+simulation: the simulation does not account for out of plane motion, which may occur at high strains and cause large signal decorrelation.
+Not that for very low strains, 0.5%, the Bayesian regularization causes a regression in performance.

 Circular Inclusion Simulations and Phantoms
 ===========================================